 Logan had crossed his arms and straightened his back as he spoke, towering at this full impressive hight above the other man.
 He was already too used to warding off this kind of questions from their colleagues and perhaps reacted a tad defensively.
 He could not help it.
 It infuriated him that people seemed to believe gay men could not simply be friends.

-Logan, having always been attentive, observed the change come over the other and realised he had, once again, intimidated someone without meaning to.
+Logan, having always been attentive, as well as constantly working on his skills at reading individuals, observed the change come over the other and realised he had, once again, intimidated someone without meaning to.
 As always, Roman came to his help in his own particular way.
 He threw an arm around his shoulders and smacked a messy kiss onto Logan’s cheek.

 “Awwww, partner, you break my heart!”
 Pressing his free hand to his chest Roman did a passable expression of a dying swan, relying on Logan to hold him up.
 “After all these years you deny our love?!”